Lev Polugaevsky: Legacy

 Polugaevsky was a noted theorist whose work on a number of openings has stood the test of time.
-He is best remembered for a variation of the Sicilian Defence that bears his name: 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 a6 6.Bg5 e6 7.f4 b5!?
-This Polugaevsky Variation of the Najdorf Sicilian leads to extraordinarily complicated tactical play on which the last word has still not been said, although theory As of 2005 seems to give White the upper hand.
+He is best remembered for a variation of the Sicilian Defence that bears his name: 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 a6 6.Bg5 e6 7.f4 b5 This Polugaevsky Variation of the Najdorf Sicilian leads to extraordinarily complicated tactical play on which the last word has still not been said, although theory As of 2005 seems to give White the upper hand.

 Illustrative games

-This game from the 1969 Soviet championship against Tal would seem at first glance to be an example of Polugaevsky beating "The Magician from Riga" at his own sacrificial game.
+This game against Tal, from the 1969 Soviet championship, would seem at first glance to be an example of Polugaevsky beating "The Magician from Riga" at his own sacrificial game.
 More subtly, however, it also reveals the depth of his opening knowledge and preparation.
 Polugaevsky had worked with Boris Spassky as the latter was preparing for his successful 1969 world championship match with Tigran Petrosian, and the two had made a searching analysis of the opening used in this game.
 Polugaevsky remarked later that the position as late as move 25 had appeared on the board during his analysis on the morning of the game.